 Having used them since before the advent of GPS, I’ve got to know my Sahara paper maps well.
-Then, when GPS came along, I could pinpoint my position on the map with an accuracy that was more than adequate for desert travel.
+Then, when GPS came along, I could pinpoint my position on a paper map with an accuracy that was more than adequate for desert travel.
 Some of these colonial-era maps such as the IGN 200s are cartographic works of art, and unlike current nav technology, in the deep Sahara topography changes at geological speeds.

 … the big picture

 A typical handheld device like my Garmin Montana (left) has a screen a little bigger than a playing card and which is hard to read on the move – especially on a bike.